 As the sun begins to rise over Prince Edward Island’s Hillsborough River, casting beams of light across the floor of our room in the Bishop’s Rest B&B, I take in the scene and treasure it.
 Empty water bottles are lined up on the table, ready to be filled.
-Clear plastic bags are scattered around the room, displaying our clothes and what’s left of our food: an increasingly small variety of granola bars, trail mix, and M&Ms. Our panniers hang over the chairs, ready to be clipped to the bikes.
+Bags are scattered around the room, displaying our clothes and what’s left of our food: an increasingly small variety of granola bars, trail mix, and M&Ms. Our panniers hang over the chairs, ready to be clipped to the bikes.
 In the bed across the room, our two teenage boys sleep soundly.
 This is the fifth and final day of our journey, and I’m sorry to see it end.

 Each morning we allow ourselves to linger a bit in the bed and breakfast that has been our home for the night, then we collect our bags, stuff them in the panniers, and get back in the saddle for another full day of riding.
 It’s a routine that is surprisingly easy to fall into.
 Wake comfortably, eat, gather our things, ride.
 Ride all day.
 Ride on the hard-packed path of the Confederation Trail, through paved back roads that turn to dirt, and down quiet coastal routes.
 Ride past stunning ocean vistas, acres of potato, corn, and blueberry fields, beautiful sand dunes, and quaint working waterfront villages.
 Stop to enjoy the red clay cliffs and the warm ocean water and then ride some more until we’re tired and hungry.
 So far, each day we find ourselves at our destination at about the time we’re ready to rest and refuel.
 Careful planning has paid off.

 It’s tough to plan a family bike trip.
-We’ve cycled every inch of the carriage trails in Acadia National Park many times over, but we’ve never embarked on a multi-day bike trip, one where we haul all of our gear and food and rely solely on our bikes for transportation.
+We’ve cycled every inch of the carriage trails in Acadia National Park many times over, but we’ve never embarked on a multi-day bike trip, one where we haul all our gear and food and rely solely on our bikes for transportation.
 When I discovered the Confederation Trail, an old rail trail that runs through the middle of Prince Edward Island (PEI), I knew I had found our trip, but deciding on the exact route was a bit challenging.
-It all looks so easily doable when you’re resting on the sofa, examining the map, determining distances between towns, imagining the possibilities.
+It all looks so doable when you’re resting on the sofa, examining the map, determining distances between towns, imagining the possibilities.
 Fifty miles a day sounds like a realistic maximum.
 I mean, we have all day to ride.
 We could probably do seventy miles for that matter.
 Or eighty.
 No, better to stay on the conservative side.
 I wanted everyone to enjoy our first long-distance cycling adventure.

-Thinking about it this morning, so far the trip has been all that I’d hoped for.
+Thinking about it this morning, so far, the trip has been all that I’d hoped for.
 We’re all sore but no one is complaining about it too much, and there’s generally a peaceful spirit to our group.
 Perhaps it’s because we’re away from screens, outside all day, working hard, in a beautiful setting.
 Or maybe it’s simply because we’re spending time together.
-At home, we wake up, make breakfast, pack lunches and head off in different directions.
+At home, we wake up, make breakfast, pack lunches, and head off in different directions.
 Here, we stick together and at the end of the day, our shared experiences are evident in our banter.
 There’s a unity to us.
 It’s nice.

 Not too many years ago, our bike trips were limited to a three-mile river path in our town, and those took all afternoon and included snack breaks.
 Now, at twelve and thirteen, the boys are as capable as we are, but that doesn’t mean they want to do what we want.
 This trip has had the right ingredients: